migeed-z/Maximal-Migration/README.md

 The output below this corresponds to benchmarks 10-12 in Fig 4

 **Maximality check (benchmarks 11, 12 & NPHard examples)**
 The output consists of 4 benchmarks.
-The first two are benchmarks 11 and 12 in the figure while the last two are the benchmark E_{f_2} from the paper, and the mapping generated from f_8 in section 7.
+The first two are benchmarks 11 and 12 in the figure while the last two are the benchmark E_{f_2} from section 6.3 of the paper, and the mapping generated from f_8 in section 7.
 We can see that E_{f_2} has a maximal migration and that the mapping from f_8 does not, since f_8 is unsatisfiable.

 ### Step 3: Verify Figure 6
 We now verify the results in Figure 6.